puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/modules_quest.md

 Use the `puppet resource` tool to see if `user alice` has been successfully created.

-So What happened here?
+So what happened here?
 Even though the `users` class was in a different manifest, we were able to *declare* our test manifest.
 Because our module is in Puppet's *modulepath*, Puppet was able to find the correct class and apply it.

 #### You just created your first Puppet module!!